 "To partner with disadvantaged communities to improve their quality of life through the implementation of environmentally sound and economically sustainable engineering projects, while developing internationally responsible engineering students."

-Click On Link button below and then click on the "Give Now" link.
+Click On the Donate button below and then click on the "Give Now" link.

-You'llbe directed to a secure server to make their donation.
+You'll be directed to a secure server to make a donation.

 BENEFITS: 10% back to SJSU.
 Tax exemption status.

-Click On Link button below and fill out form for check or money order.View More
+Click On the Donate button below and fill out form for check or money order.Donate Now

 Engineers Without Borders, San Jose State University student chapter was founded in 2006 by a group of visionary and enthusiastic students and faculty passionate about transforming formal engineering education to useful, humanitarian services for under served populations.
 Our vision is a world in which the communities we serve have the capacity to sustainably meet their basic human needs, and that our members have enriched global perspectives through the innovative educational opportunities that the EWB-USA national program provides.
 We seek to accomplish this by supporting community-driven development programs worldwide by collaborating with local partners to design and implement sustainable engineering projects, while creating transformative experiences and responsible leaders.

 Our first project, a handicap access ramp for a local camp, continued from 2007 to 2010.
 During this time, EWB-SJSU also collaborated with the local professional chapter, EWB-SFP on several projects, sending students to Honduras and Tanzania to work on water systems being developed in those communities.
 The local communities around the world recommend the projects.
 Throughout the project process, EWB-SFP volunteers train local community members, NGOs on the ground, and others to monitor and maintain the projects, while developing managerial, technical, and entrepreneurial skills.

 Student work includes all aspects associated with the project, from technical design of the actual system to logistics coordination, fundraising, and outreach.